Oriented Temperley--Lieb algebras and combinatorial Kazhdan--Lusztig theory: Kazhdan--Lusztig polynomials and Deodhar's defect

-The following path theoretic definition of Kazhdan—Lusztig polynomials was for a long time talked about implicitly in the literature, see for example \cite{MR1065215}.
+The following path theoretic definition of Kazhdan--Lusztig polynomials was for a long time talked about implicitly in the literature, see for example \cite{MR1065215} (in particular Proposition 3.5 and Section 4, and also Section 5 for the parabolic setting).
 It is explicitly proven to be equivalent to the classical definition of these polynomials in \cite[Proposition 3.3]{Soergel}.